ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![initiahhelloworldapp](https://cloud.githubusercontent.com/assets/19173079/24821547/da5bc302-1bb4-11e7-84c7-d0143c40d5c3.jpg)

-Notice back on the Getting Started page the prerequisites that you need in for developing a Node.js app on {{site.data.keyword.cloud_notm}} Platform are listed.
+Let's recall the prerequisites that you need for developing a Node.js app on {{site.data.keyword.cloud_notm}} Platform as listed previously.
 You already created your {{site.data.keyword.cloud_notm}} Platform account, and installed Node.js.
-Download the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli).
-Then run the installer.
-You can use the tool to log in to {{site.data.keyword.cloud_notm}} Platform and interact directly with your account from your local environment.
+Install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) as instructed.
+You can then use the tool to log in to {{site.data.keyword.cloud_notm}} Platform and interact directly with your account from your local environment.
 This tool puts many powerful commands at your disposal that you do not use in this scenario.
 More information is at the [Cloud Foundry CLI commands index